alessandro-gentilini/knuth-interview-2006/README.md

 fraternity brothers had a problem that he needed to solve, and he was eval — finding the roots of fifth degree equations.
-And I had learned about a program called the Bell Interpretive System that was, that looked like it wouldn’t be too hard to solve this problem on, and so, since he was, you know, he didn’t really want to do it himself, so for my fraternity brother I wrote a, I wrote something that would, could do one of his homework problems for him, and that was, and it seemed to run correctly the first time.
+And I had learned about a program called the Bell Interpretive System that was, that looked like it wouldn't be too hard to solve this problem on, and so, since he was, you know, he didn't really want to do it himself, so for my fraternity brother I wrote a, I wrote something that would, could do one of his homework problems for him, and that was, and it seemed to run correctly the first time.
 I find it hard to believe, now, but